Nettlesworth Primary School

 SATs

-SAT tests for Year 2 children are taken in Reading, Writing and Maths and are done in May.
+Optional SAT tests for Year 2 children are taken in Reading, Writing and Maths and are done in May.
 Teachers use their professional judgement based on work done during the year to assess the level at which each child is working.
 This judgement is then confirmed by a test usually done in May.
-The results are submitted to the local authority and to parents via end of year reports and parent/teacher
+The results are submitted to parents via end of year reports and parent/teacher meetings.

 Year 4 multiplication tables check